oauthstuff/app2app-evolution/README.md

    If the user has multiple browsers installed, he still has to choose between them.

+   Note that (in sharp contrast to iOS) the Google Play Store allows any app to claim to be a browser.

+   JJH: Am I correct in this note?
+The wording of the previous paragraph is making me doubt myself.

 3. **Use Android Custom Tabs**
    ```kotlin
    val uri =  Uri.parse("https://app2app.unsicher.ovh?request_uri=Hello_World")